spatie/laravel-medialibrary/docs/advanced-usage/naming-generated-files.md

 The only requirements is that your class extends `Spatie\MediaLibrary\Support\FileNamer`.
 In your class you should implement 2 methods.
-1. `getFileName` that returns the name of the file without the extension.
-You can prefix or suffix this part.
+1. `getConversionFileName` that by default returns the media file name combined with the conversion name.
-2. `getConversionFileName` that returns the file name combined with the conversion name, by default.
+2. `getResponsiveFileName` that by default returns the media file name.

-Here the implementation of `Spatie\MediaLibrary\Support\FileNamer\DefaultFileNamer`
+Here is the implementation of `Spatie\MediaLibrary\Support\FileNamer\DefaultFileNamer`

 ```php
 namespace Spatie\MediaLibrary\Support\FileNamer;